 Miss Licata is a 5th grade teacher at Tracy Elementary School in Baldwin Park, California.
 She has been teaching for 24 years and this is her 4th year hosting LPS.
 Science is her favorite subject to teach and she enjoys sharing her love of science with her students.
 Her hope is that LPS will help bring science and careers in science to her students in a more authentic way.

-Miss Johnson is in Moreno Valley, California teaching 7th Science at Vista Heights Middle School.
-This is her 22 year teaching middle school Science and her 15th year at Moreno Valley Unified School District.
-Miss Johnson is energized to participate in her first year of Letters to a Pre-Scientist with her students.
-Students will be able to practice their writing skills in the program, and obtain a mentor for a short time.
-She views letter writing as a lost piece of history that needs reviving and views that letter writing can improve student's sense of self and motivate them to want to improve skills while encouraging a Positive Mindset.
-In the classroom, Miss Johnson wants her students to improve in both skill level and content knowledge.
+Miss Aurora Johnson works in Moreno Valley, CA teaching 7th Science at Vista Heights Middle School.
+This is her 23 year teaching middle school Science and her 16th year at Moreno Valley Unified School District.
+Miss Johnson is enthused to participate in her second year of Letters to a Pre-Scientist with her students.
+Students are able to practice their writing skills in the program, and obtain a mentor for a year!
+She views letter writing as a lost piece of history and skill set that needs reviving and views that letter writing can improve student's sense of self and motivate them to want to improve skills, while encouraging a Positive Mindset.
+In the classroom, Miss Johnson wants her students to improve in both skill level, content knowledge and career awareness.
 When Miss Johnson is NOT teaching, she can be found reading her Kindle, viewing the latest Marvel movie, or spending time with her niece and nephews.

 Mrs. Spivey is currently an 8th grade physical science teacher.
 She has not always been a science teacher.
 Special education and English have actually comprised most of her 30 years in Georgia.
 Mrs. Spivey is excited about bringing LPS into her classes this year as her main goal is to expand the minds of her students and push them to dream big.
 She loves to support her students and personal children by attending the sport games they play.
 Outside of school related things, Mrs. Spivey reads fantasy fiction and drama, plays brain puzzle type games (scrabble/sudoku), and has started traveling more.